IES Syllabus for Civil Engineering – IES Civil Engineering Syllabus PDF

 Construction – Planning, Equipment, Site investigation and Management including Estimation with latest project management tools and network analysis for different Types of works; Analysis of Rates of various types of works; Tendering Process and Contract Management, Quality Control, Productivity, Operation Cost; Land acquisition; Labour safety and welfare.

 PAPER – II

-- Flow of Fluids, Hydraulic Machines and Hydro Power:
+- The flow of Fluids, Hydraulic Machines and Hydro Power:

 (a) Fluid Mechanics, Open Channel Flow, Pipe Flow:

 Fluid properties; Dimensional Analysis and Modeling; Fluid dynamics including flow kinematics and measurements; Flow net; Viscosity, Boundary layer and control, Drag, Lift, Principles in open channel flow, Flow controls.
 Hydraulic jump; Surges; Pipe networks.